brianhill/ancient-astronomy/daily_schedule-term_3.md

 ### Week 10 Finish the Fixed Stars &mdash; Observing at the College Observatory &mdash; Start Babylonian Planetary Theory

 * Monday, Nov.
-6 &mdash; Meet at the SUVs at 5am &mdash; We'll observe Jupiter, Venus, and the Moon with a 10&rdquo; telescope
+6 &mdash; Meet at 5am &mdash; We'll observe Jupiter, Venus, and the Moon with a 10&rdquo; telescope
 * Wednesday, Nov.
-8 &mdash; A second, totally optional, observing session &mdash; Meet Hexi on the front steps at 7:45pm &mdash; *Bring a headlamp, there will be no moonlight* &mdash; We'll be observing Saturn, and the Andromeda Galaxy, and maybe we will get a sharper view of Jupiter
+8 &mdash; Meet at 7:45pm &mdash; *Bring a headlamp, there will be no moonlight* &mdash; We'll be observing Saturn, and the Andromeda Galaxy, and maybe we will get a sharper view of Jupiter

-#### Setting our pace for the remainder of the course

-We have only one chapter to finish Weeks 11-15, but it is the longest!
-To be more quantitative, we have 155 pages in 31 sections to cover in those eight classes.

 * Preparation for Thursday, Nov.
 9 &mdash; Read Evans 6.6 through 7.6, p.
 312 &mdash; To make this reading slightly more manageable, you can just skim 6.9 and 6.10 because the motion called &ldquo;trepidation&rdquo; was just a giant misunderstanding about how the data was recorded
 * Thursday, Nov.
 9 &mdash; We augmented our Venus plots by computing the ecliptic longitude of Venus on Oct.
 16 &mdash; We reviewed the terminology that Evans introduces with planetary theory &mdash;  I handed out an improved version of the Spica calculations we did in class on Nov.
 2 &mdash; Finally, we did Exercise 7.5 (Jupiter's tropical and synodic period) together in class